RaniaSelam/Introduction-to-encryption-on-basic-virtual-infrastructure/Part1- Infrastructure/README_lab1.md

 <ul>
   <li>PostgreSQL port 5432 from the app server only (<code>192.168.56.30</code>)</li>
   <li>SSH from the app server only</li>
-  <li>Nothing else — most isolated machine in the infrastructure</li>
+  <li>Nothing else, has to be the most isolated machine in the infrastructure</li>
 </ul>

 > **Why no direct SSH from bastion to DB?** The database is the most critical machine.
 Forcing the path bastion → app → db adds one more barrier.
 An attacker who compromises the bastion still can't reach the database directly.